THOMAS WALTER (TOM) KUNDIG, FAIA (1954-)

 2016 - The Gianna Puerini and Brian Valentine House, aka the Meg House, 403 West Prospect Street, Seattle WA.
 Tom Petty played at their wedding.
 Commissioned around 2014.
 Featured as a 2017 Architectural Record House.
 Photos by Nic Lehoux.
 Built by Schuhart/Dow, engineering by MCE (Monte Clark).

 2016 - The Mia Sara and Brian Henson House, aka Hollywood Hills House, Los Angeles CA. Built by Dowbuilt/Schuhart-Dow.
-Project architect, Kristin Becker.
+Project architect, Kristin Becker, who left the firm and finished the house on her own.
 Photo by Kevin Scott.

 2016 - The Brad Johnson and Julie Beeler House, aka Trout Lake House, Trout Lake WA, near the White Salmon River.
 40 acres.
 6594 sf.
 Built by Jepson West Design and Construction.
 Four buildings.
 Project architect, Dawn McConaghy.